ingmarpeters/Machine-Finder-App/README.md

 Before you try to uninstall the app, make sure there are **no entries in Sunshine's object table** used by the app.
 Since the app has created the table, it will also remove the table during uninstall.
 This can only be done for empty tables.
 The app allows you to remove all entries in the configuration dialog.
 Once you removed all entries, make sure that you don't open the app again (see Prerequisites section to understand why).

-Also be aware that all fields the app has created will be removed as well.
+Also, be aware that all fields the app has created will be removed as well.

 You may now uninstall the app!